vanus-labs/docs/user-manual/connectors/source/sns.md

 ### Verify the Amazon SNS Source

 You can verify if the Amazon SNS Source works properly by running our Display Sink and by publishing a message to the SNS topic.
-To publish a message, you should log in to the [AWS Management Console][aws-console] at first.
+To publish a message, you should log in to the [AWS Management Console][aws-console] first.
 Then visit the Simple Notification Service.
 Choose the SNS Topics, and then you can create topics or publish messages to the topics.

 > docker run -p 8081:8081 --rm vancehub/sink-display